2016 World Series: After Game 7

-Game 7 of the 2016 World Series won the 2017 ESPY Award for Best Game.
+Game 7 of the 2016 World Series was nominated for the Best Game award at the 2017 ESPY Awards, but that honor went to Super Bowl LI instead.

+This marked the last World Series in which the visiting team's championship presentation took place in the clubhouse instead of the playing field.
+Following the 2017 World Series, every World Series presentation would take place on the field, regardless of whether or not the home or road team won the championship.

 Composite line score

 2016 World Series (4–3): Chicago Cubs (NL) beat Cleveland Indians (AL).

 Broadcasting

 Television

 Fox televised the series in the United States, under contract with Major League Baseball giving it exclusive rights to the World Series through 2021.
 Joe Buck was the network's play-by-play announcer, with John Smoltz as color commentator and Ken Rosenthal and Tom Verducci as field reporters.
 Fox Deportes also aired the Series and provided a Spanish-language simulcast over-the-air via Fox's SAP audio, with Carlos Álvarez and Duaner Sánchez announcing.

 Sportsnet in English and RDS in French televised the series in Canada.
 Sportsnet used the MLB International feed produced by the MLB Network; Matt Vasgersian was MLB International's play-by-play announcer with the Toronto Blue Jays' play-by-play announcer Buck Martinez as their color analyst and MLB Network correspondent Lauren Shehadi and analyst Mark DeRosa as field reporters.
 Alain Usereau and former Montreal Expos player Marc Griffin handled the French-language telecast for RDS.
 BT Sport televised the series live in the United Kingdom and Ireland.
 WAPA-TV transmitted the series to Puerto Rico, with Rafael Bracero at the helm of the station's sports commentary of the series.